 Prerequisites for Storing Files at S3

-To store data within Amazon’s S3 service, you will need an account.
-You can create one here.
+To store data within Amazon’s S3 service, you will need to create an account.
 Amazon also recommends creating an alternate user on your server for accessing their service rather than using the root or default user.
 Once you have an account, you will need to create and name your bucket.
-You can use Amazons guide to creating buckets here if you are unsure how.
+You can use Amazons guide to creating buckets if you are unsure how.
 This, however, is fairly simple.
 After logging in you need to go to Services in the upper left of the title bar and click on S3 within the storage section.
 Here you will find your buckets if they exist and also a large blue button to create a new bucket.

 After creating your bucket, you will then need to locate the keys used for accessing the bucket via your server.
 You can find this within S3 by clicking on your username in the upper right corner followed by “My Security Credentials”.
-Drop down the menu for Access Keys (access key ID and secret access key show below).
+Use the drop down menu for Access Keys (access key ID and secret access key show below).

 Here you will find a big blue button that says “Create New Access Key”.
 After generating this you should now have a user, bucket, access key and secret access key.
 You will need these items for WHM to push backups to your Amazon S3 account.